NeXt-Warning-System/documentation/xws-contact-web/research/registering for warnings using locations.md

   * 179 Remove Flood Alerts
   * 14 Flood Warnings
   * 14 Remove Flood Warnings
-* In some years, small locations (with small bounding boxes) received many messages - for example, Flamborough Village (YO15) in 2017 and 2018
+* In some years, small locations (with small bounding boxes) received many messages - for example, Flamborough Village (YO15) in 2017:
+  * 61 Flood Alerts
+  * 45 Update Flood Alerts
+  * 50 Remove Flood Alerts
 * Flood Alert and Update Flood Alert make up around 42% of all the messages issued between 01/2017 - 04/2020 inclusive
 * Remove messages make up around 44% of messages issued between 01/2017 - 04/2020 inclusive
 * If a user had only registered to receive Flood Warning and Severe Flood Warning messages (the default setting) between 2017 and 2020 for a single area, then the most amount of messages a user would have received in the period would have been for Todmorden Town, where we issued: